bparanj/crystal/security/kali/aquatone.md

 4. Identifying Potential Vulnerabilities: By visually inspecting the captured screenshots, security professionals can identify potential vulnerabilities or misconfigurations, such as exposed administrative interfaces, default web pages, or outdated software versions.

 Aquatone is a reconnaissance tool and should be used ethically and with proper authorization.
-It is typically employed by security professionals, penetration testers, or organizations assessing their own web presence for security vulnerabilities and improvements.
+It is  employed by security professionals, penetration testers, or organizations assessing their own web presence for security vulnerabilities and improvements.

 ### What is Aquatone?